Pooja Kumar

-Pooja Kumar is an American actress of Indian descent who works in Tamil, Hindi, and English-language Indian films.
+Pooja Kumar Joshi (née Bhatt), is an American actress of Indian descent who works in Tamil, Hindi, and English-language Indian films.
 After winning Miss India USA in 1995, she pursued a career as an actress and producer.
 She has appeared in a number of American films and shows, including Man on a Ledge, Brawl in Cell Block 99, Bollywood Hero, Flavors, Hiding Divya, Park Sharks, Bollywood Beats, Night of Henna, Anything for You, Drawing with Chalk, and Knots Urbane.
-Her Indian films include Vishwaroopam, and Vishwaroopam 2 opposite actor Kamal Haasan, and Uttama Villain.
-These were shot simultaneously in Hindi and Tamil.
-She made her Telugu debut with PSV Garuda Vega, starring Rajasekhar.
+Her Indian films include Vishwaroopam and Vishwaroopam 2, and she made her Telugu-language debut with PSV Garuda Vega.

 Early life

-Kumar was born in St. Louis, Missouri.
-Her parents immigrated from India in 1970.
+Pooja Kumar Bhatt was born in St. Louis, Missouri.
+Her parents, Ravinder and Nirupama Bhatt, immigrated from India in 1970.
 She attended Washington University, where she graduated with degrees in political science and finance.
 She is also trained in Indian classical dance.
 Kumar won Miss India USA in 1995.